kushanon/Deep-Research-Agents/README.md

 ### Prerequisites

-Before installing the Deep Research Agent, ensure you have the following:
+Before using the Deep Research Agents, ensure you have the following:

 - **Python 3.12+** (Recommended: 3.12.10 or later)
 - **Azure OpenAI** account with access to: